Free Situational Judgement Test (SJT) Practice Questions 2024

 What Is the Format of A Situational Judgment Test Question?

-A situational Judgment case may occur in an office, a plant, or a shop.
+A Situational Judgment Test scenario may occur in an office, a plant, or a shop.
 Within that situation, there are several possible scenarios that will be presented to you one by one.

 As a result, it will be your job to determine the best course of action based on the available options.
 In many cases, you'll be asked to choose from a few possible answers that range from the least desirable to the most desirable.
 The setting of the scenario will change after a few questions.